How Does an Advertising Agency Work?

 Larger agencies will rely heavily on their own research department to provide a wealth of data on current and future clients.
 This is the department responsible for focus groups and testing, analyzing and interpreting data, and helping the creative and account teams focus on new market trends.

 Once relegated to a designer who knew a bit of coding, this is a fast-growing department and deals with everything from website and mobile design, to apps and interactive experiences.
-This department may have its own creative director that specializes in web and online design, including UX, and will have a staff that could rival the size and strength of the creative department.
+This department may have its own creative director that specializes in web and online design and will have a staff that could rival the size and strength of the creative department.

 I.T.
 (Information Technology)

 The I.T. department is no longer just a couple of nerds in a basement.
 It can be a huge department, especially in agencies that have a large creative presence.
-Most I.T. departments in advertising agencies will specialize more in Mac than PC, as most creative departments run on Apple products.
+Most I.T. departments in advertising agencies will specialize more in Macs than PCs, as most creative departments run on Apple products.